llbit/chunky-docs/docs/index.md

 * **Q: Is GPU rendering supported?**
   Not currently, but in the distant future Chunky may be able to render using GPUs that support OpenCL.

-Pages:
+Question still not answered?
+[Check the FAQs page.][8]

 [1]: release/@VERSION@/release_notes.html
 [2]: @EXE_DL_LINK@